Branden Jacobs-Jenkins: Career

-His play Everybody was produced Off-Broadway by the Signature Theatre, and opened on January 31, 2017 in previews, officially on February 21.
+Everybody was produced Off-Broadway by the Signature Theatre, and opened on January 31, 2017 in previews, officially on February 21.
 The play is "a modern riff on one of the oldest plays in the English language."
 Everybody is suggested by the 15th-century morality play Everyman.
 Directed by Lila Neugebauer, the cast includes Jocelyn Bioh, Brooke Bloom, Michael Braun, Marylouise Burke, Louis Cancelmi, Lilyana Tiare Cornell, David Patrick Kelly, Lakisha Michelle May and Chris Perfetti.
-The role of Everybody is chosen by lottery.Sullivan, Lindsay.
-"Branden Jacobs-Jenkins' Everybody Extends Before Opening Night Off-Broadway" broadway.com, February 13, 2017 Jacobs-Jenkins explained the play: "The concept...is that every night there’ll be a different Everyman, chosen by lottery, so the cast will shift a lot.
+The role of Everybody is chosen by lottery.
+Jacobs-Jenkins explained the play: "The concept...is that every night there’ll be a different Everyman, chosen by lottery, so the cast will shift a lot.
 This may be an insane idea.
 We’re assuming all these lovely actors are going to memorize the entire script.”
-Everybody is a finalist for the 2018 Pulitzer Prize for Drama.
+Everybody was a finalist for the 2018 Pulitzer Prize for Drama.